 “Pull out your social media plan, if it inspires you to say something, great, if not, don’t worry about it.”

 Now, you’ll notice it starts with a business action: look over your social media plan.
 Because sometimes I find my clients stumped for what to say not because there’s nothing to say, but because they’re self-sabotaging.
-For instance, perhaps they have a big launch coming up and instead of wanting to talk about it, they want to hide until it’s over.
+This happens a lot when they have a big launch coming up and instead of being excited to talk about what they’re about to offer, they want to hide until the launch is over.

 But, sometimes you don’t have anything to say because you don’t have anything to say.
 In those cases, remember: silence is an absolutely reasonable (and good!) option.